dhsanket/devops/README.md

 Need python-devel.x86_64, lots of errors when installing

-### having timeout from

-### Present State- Nginx is brought up, python-flask webapp files are made to work with "uwsgi"
+### Present State- Nginx is brought up, python-flask webapp files are made to work with "uwsgi", but not yet serving through nginx proxy